NWP Monthly Digest | January 2026

 A divorce

-A parent or children needing more support than expected
+A parent or child needing more support than expected

 If your financial plan only works when life is smooth, it's not a plan.
 It's a fair-weather story.